-Following this observation, we experimented on GAN-generated images with controlled intrinsic dimension, and obtain R-D sandwich bounds to assess the performance of actual image compression algorithms.
-We borrowed the setup from \citet{pope2021intrinsic}, and experimented on 128 $\times$ 128 images of \texttt{basenji} generated by a BigGAN.
-The intrinsic dimension $d$ of the images are controlled by zeroing out all except $d$ dimensions of the noise input to the GAN.
-As shown in Fig.~\ref{fig:gan-img-compression}-Left, the images appear highly realistic, showing the dog with subtly different body features and in various poses.
+Next, we experiment on high-dimension GAN-generated images with varying intrinsic dimension, and obtain R-D sandwich bounds that help assess neural image compression methods.
+Following \citet{pope2021intrinsic}, we generate 128 $\times$ 128 images of \texttt{basenji} from a pre-trained GAN, and control the intrinsic dimension by zeroing out all except $d$ dimensions of the noise input to the GAN.
+As shown in Fig.~\ref{fig:gan-img-compression}-Left, the images appear highly realistic, showing dogs with subtly different body features and in various poses.
 We implemented a 6-layer ResNet-VAE \citep{kingma2016improved} for our upper bound model, and a simple convolutional network for our lower bound model.
-Fig.~\ref{fig:gan-img-compression}-Middle plots our resulting R-D bounds and the sandwiched region (\textbf{red}), along with the operational R-D curves (\textbf{blue, green}) of two learned image compression methods \citep{minnen2018joint, minnen2020channel} trained on the GAN images, for $d=2$ and $d=4$.
-We see that despite the high dimensionality ($n=128 \times 128 \times 3$), the images require few nats to compress; e.g., for $d=4$, we estimate $R(D)$ to be between $\sim 4$ and 8 nats per sample when $D=0.001$ (30 dB in PSNR).
+Fig.~\ref{fig:gan-img-compression}-Middle plots our resulting R-D bounds and the sandwiched region (\textbf{red}), along with the operational R-D curves (\textbf{blue, green}) of neural image compression methods \citep{minnen2018joint, minnen2020channel} trained on the GAN images, for $d=2$ and $d=4$.
+We see that despite the high dimensionality ($n=128 \times 128 \times 3$), the images require few nats to compress; e.g., for $d=4$, we estimate $R(D)$ to be between $\sim 4$ and 8 nats per sample at $D=0.001$ (30 dB in PSNR).
 Notably, the R-D curve of \citet{minnen2020channel} stays roughly within a factor of 2 above our estimated true $R(D)$ region.
-Both neural compression methods show improved performance as $d$ decreases from 4 to 2, following the same trend as our R-D bounds.
-This demonstrates the ability of learned compression methods to exploit the low intrinsic dimension of data, contributing to its success over traditional methods such as JPEG (whose R-D curve on this data does not appear to vary with $d$, and lies orders of magnitude higher).
+The neural compression methods show improved performance as $d$ decreases from 4 to 2, following the same trend as our R-D bounds.
+This demonstrates the effectiveness of learned compression methods at adapting to low-dimensional structure in data, in contrast to traditional methods such as JPEG, whose R-D curve on this data does not appear to vary with $d$ and lies orders of magnitude higher.